-Unlimited data is a big deal.
 For most people, having unlimited data is more important than texting or talking.
 Apps like WhatsApp and Skype (apps that allow talk, text, and video call over the internet), make it apparent to most carriers that offering more data and unlimited data plans is the way to go for their customers.

 Here’s why you’ll want unlimited data in the first place:

 You stream music constantly.
 If you’re someone who automatically turns their phone on in the morning and streams Spotify or Pandora throughout the entire day, you’ll need unlimited data without interruptions.

 You generally use more than 6GB a month.
 The average person uses about 2GB of data a month per device.
 If you are anything but average and stay online all day, then unlimited might be for you.